 Students who are struggling with elements of their coursework may benefit from a referral to the Study Support Tutor who will provide one to one academic help.
 The Study Support Tutor is available for all students to help them ensure good progress is made at all times.

 Angelina Bassett is based in the Sixth Form Study room and is available to offer support individually or in small groups.
-If you have any questions about additional study support please speak to Sarah.
+If you have any questions about additional study support please speak to Debbie.

 Sixth Form students are encouraged to develop independent learning although even the most academically able students sometimes need a bit of extra help.
 Targeted one to one support can be organised with Angelina via teaching staff, form tutors or self-referral.
 Reasons for referral could be where students need help structuring an essay, finding a resource, proof-reading or managing their time.